project-akri/akri/docs/development.md

 exit
 ```

+#### More information about Akri build
+For more detailed information about the Akri build infrastructure, review the [Akri build infrastructure document](./building.md)

 ## Install Akri with newly built containers
 When installing Akri using helm, you can set the `imagePullSecrets`, `image.repository` and `image.tag` [Helm values](../deployment/helm/values.yaml) to point to your newly created containers.
 For example, to install Akri with with custom Controller and Agent containers, run the following, specifying the `image.tag` version to reflect [version.txt](../version.txt):